Siqi4766/Leaky_Integrate_and_Fire_LIF_neuron/README.md

 - Simulate membrane potential dynamics under different input currents
 - Explore how parameters (τₘ, R, Vₜₕ, V_reset, E_L) affect spiking behavior
 - Visualize neuron firing patterns

-_Although individual neuronal activity matters, most of the research labs focus on viewing the brain as a whole (aka network neuroscience)!
-However, that will implement more complex computation which is beyond my knowledge for now XD.
-This is my first repository and modeling practice so I will start by stimulating one single neuron and hopefully I will be able to model brain-wide activity in the future!_

 ## Electrophysiology (how we model biology with physics!)
 The ionic equivalent of conductance is **ion channels**